Welcome to libdragon

 If your cartridge has USB support, use one of the loaders that implement the libdragon debugging protocol, so to be able to show logs in console.
 For instance, UNFLoader, g64drive, ed64.
 The official loaders provided by the vendors are usually less feature-rich.

-Libdragon stable vs unstable
+Libdragon stable vs preview

 Currently, there are two main libragon versions: